 Delaware.
 The Delaware Law permits the board of directors of a Delaware corporation to change the authorized number of directors by amendment to the corporation's bylaws or in the manner provided in the bylaws.
-However, if the number of directors is set in the corporation's certificate of incorporation, the number of directors may be changed only by amending the certificate of incorporation.
-Interactive Delaware's Certificate does not fix the number of directors, except to say that the number of directors shall be as fixed by a resolution of the Board of Directors.
+However, if the number of directors is set in the corporation's certificate of incorporation, the number of directors may be changed only by amending the certificate of directors, except to say that the number of directors shall be as fixed by a resolution of the Board of Directors.
 Interactive Delaware's Bylaws provide that the number of directors shall not be less than three and shall be determined from time to time by resolution of the Board of Directors.
 As a result, the Board of Directors of Interactive Delaware may change the authorized number of directors without stockholder approval by resolution.
 As discussed below, the SDBCA requires that the board of directors consist of at least nine members before the board can classify itself into different classes.
 The Delaware Law does not contain such a requirement.